May of 2022 is when I finished my university education in the field of Computer Systems Engineering.

 If it wasn't for the absolutely amazing team, I think I still would have been getting onboarded.

-Most of this work I did was very backend-heavy - I was not and still am not complaining, something about writing business logic hits the spot for me.
-The app we built was called "the best tool we have used so far" by the consumers.
+Most of this work I did was very backend-heavy - I was not and still am not complaining, something about writing business logic hits _the spot_ for me.
+The app we built for finance reporting was called "the best tool we have used so far" by the consumers.
 It was an amazing feeling to say the least.

 11 is where I thrive